aleph2c/miros/doc/i_mongol_example.rst

 "OK here you go, lala-bee-boop".
 This concept expands on the notion of a war cry; but it is cool that we can transmit the objects of working programs, between the nodes of our botnet.
-Of course, this is a security nightmare, so if we are going to serialize and de-serialize messages *we will have to use an encrypted channel*.
+Of course, this is a security nightmare, so if we are going to serialize and deserialize messages *we will have to use an encrypted channel*.

 Now let's show the serialization technique, it is also implemented using a